Dream of:30 March 1982 "Rolling Pin"

 Finally Guinn walked to the back of the room and stood right behind me.
 He raised the blind on the window behind me, and then picked up a small rolling pin, although I couldn't tell whether it was mine or another one.
 He began talking about the rolling pin in connection with one of the cases.

 My book was lying open, face down, on the desk next to me.
 I quickly picked it up, thinking Guinn might call on me, As Guinn continued talking, I looked ahead to the next case, which was only two pages long.
-It contained an introduction written by the author Leo Tolstoy.
+It contained an introduction written by Leo Tolstoy.
 The case seemed quite beautiful, and more interesting than the normal Supreme Court cases which we were accustomed to reading.Dream Epics Home Page

 Copyright 2005 by firstname.lastname@example.org